 Self as the instrument of change

-It is up to us to become the very change that we want to see.
-It may not be easy, particularly if our actions seem at odds with what is around us, but it is the only way.
-If we do not have the courage and the fortitude to change ourselves, how can we expect more of others?
+It is up to us to become the very change that we want to see and to move beyond the comfort of cynicism.
+For, to move beyond cynicism, in a sense, requires us to take a risk and trust our fellow man.
+And, if we do not have the courage to change our usual ways, how can we expect more of others?